Thesis

 Grid Outages

 Grid outages are becoming increasingly frequent, and blackouts are longer lasting.
-Between 2013 and 2021 the number of minutes of grid outage per customer in the US increased from about 210 minutes to over 400 minutes on average.
+A July 2025 report by the US DOE warned that if current trends in generation retirements and lagging firm-capacity additions continue, some US regions could face more than 800 hours of outage per year by 2030 (more than 100× increase over “single-digit” hours today).
+Between 2013 and 2021, the number of minutes of grid outage per customer in the US increased from about 210 minutes to over 400 minutes on average.

 Radiant’s microreactor design is specifically designed for deployment as a backup, emergency power system during a grid outage or natural disaster.
-Its rapid deployment, portability, and modularity make it perfectly suited to address such crises, as a reliable replacement to traditional backup generators.
+Its rapid deployment, portability, and modularity make it perfectly suited to address such crises, as a reliable replacement for traditional backup generators.
 The increasing number of extreme weather events will likely increase the demand for a reliable power solution like the Kaleidos.
+The U.S. power grid is under strain, with 83% of outages attributed to weather events and weather-related causes becoming much more frequent compared to a decade ago.
+Outages — in terms of duration, frequency, and geographic scope — have worsened by roughly 20% each year since 2019.

 Military Modernisation

 The US military is increasingly recognizing a need to adapt technology to increase innovation and resilience.
-Geopolitical tensions and conflicts have highlighted the importance of modern technology in military applications and companies like Anduril are paving the way for military cooperation with innovative startups.
-The value of military contracts awarded to startups has increased by about $4 billion between 2010 and 2023.
-VC investment into US defense-technology startups has also increased from $30 billion in 2016 to over $100 billion in 2023, showing the potential of the sector.
+Geopolitical tensions and conflicts have highlighted the importance of modern technology in military applications, and companies like Anduril are paving the way for military cooperation with innovative startups.
+Venture funding for US-based defense tech startups totaled approximately $38 billion through the first half of 2025.
+More than $100 billion of private capital was invested in US defense-tech startups by 2023, tripling figures from 2016.

 Radiant’s microreactor technology is well-suited for military applications, such as remote bases or military vehicles, to increase energy security and resilience.
 The Kaleidos’s 20-year operating lifespan and maintenance-free operations make it an attractive alternative to diesel generators in sensitive applications.
-Radiant received an SBIR award from the Department of Defense and is actively working to demonstrate the potential of its technology for applications with the Air Force.
-It’s also collaborating with OECIF, to develop a power conversion system for operational military applications.
+The DoD has specifically expanded trial contracts and SBIR grants to advanced nuclear power solutions for remote installations and mobile operations.
+Radiant received an SBIR award from the DoD and has active partnerships with the DoD’s Defense Innovation Unit and the Air Force as part of the Advanced Nuclear Power for Installations Program.
 Representatives from the OECIF have recognized the potential of Radiant’s technology to be applied on the battlefield.

 Regulatory Catalysts

-In 2023, 57% of Americans say they support nuclear power, compared to 43% in 2020.
+In 2025, six-in-ten Americans said they support nuclear power, compared to just 43% in 2020.
 This shift in public opinion has been reflected in government policy.
 The Inflation Reduction Act (IRA) created a number of incentives for nuclear companies.
 This includes tax credits for nuclear power companies as zero-carbon energy sources.

 In February 2024, Congress also approved bipartisan legislation to speed up environmental reviews of nuclear reactors, limit liability for accidents, and streamline the licensing process.
 The NRC is also recognizing the need for nuclear innovation and taking steps to significantly simplify the licensing of SMRs.
 The regulator created dedicated review teams for advanced reactors and “engaged with the nuclear industry to develop a technology-inclusive, risk-informed, and performance-based approach for assessing advanced reactor applications."